-One of Ludlow's strengths is its wide and varied range of individualistic shops, mostly independently owned, including traditional family businesses where shopping for food, clothing, ironmongery, gifts, antiques, books and many specialist products is an enjoyable voyage of discovery.
-There are also plenty of booksellers, antiques dealers, art galleries and craft shops that are well worth a visit.
+One of Ludlow's strengths is its wide and varied range of individualistic shops, mostly independently owned, including traditional family businesses where shopping for food, clothing, crafts, gifts, antiques, art, books and many specialist products is an enjoyable voyage of discovery.

 A traditional open-air market takes place in the Market Square every Monday, Friday and Saturday throughout the year, with Wednesday markets from April to September.
 In addition most Sundays see the market stalls being used either as a flea market or for various specialist themes, such as books, gardens or crafts.
 A Local Farmers Market, is held on the second Thursday of each month.For more information please visit our Ludlow Market page.